 Yes – from hostels in the Highlands to kayaking in Cornwall if you are unsure where to start, home is the perfect place!
-If you can’t afford the flight just yet, why not try a volunteer experience in your home country first.
+If you can’t afford the flight just yet, why not try a Workaway experience in your home country first.
 That way you can receive your first review, sample what it is like and if it’s not for you, you don’t have to pay hundreds to travel all the way home.

 3. Can a Workaway host contact me first?

 Yes.
 Contact works both ways so it is important to have a rough itinerary in mind when you join the site.
 That way you can list the countries you will be going to and hosts can contact you from those countries.

-We haven’t joined solo so cannot compare however, we know so many solo workawayers who have had equally as positive experiences.
+We haven’t joined solo so cannot compare however, we know so many solo Workawayer volunteers who have had experiences that are just as positive as ours.
 If anything, there are more opportunities if you are a solo traveller, but it can be less daunting staying with a stranger when you have someone else with you.